Castle Hills, Texas

 Castle Hills is an enclave city located in northern Bexar County, Texas, United States.
 As of the 2020 census, the city had a total population of 3,978.
-It is city surrounded by San Antonio.
+It is surrounded by the city of San Antonio.

 Geography

 Castle Hills is located at 29°31'18" North, 98°30'60" West (29.521762, –98.516601).
 The town borders Uptown San Antonio to the west and is approximately seven miles (10 miles' driving distance) north of Downtown San Antonio.

 According to the United States Census Bureau, the city has a total area of 2.5 sqmi, of which 2.5 sqmi all land.

 Castle Hills is an independent municipality, completely surrounded by the city of San Antonio.
 It is bisected into a northern and southern half by interstate highway loop I-410.
 It is located at the southern end of Northwest Military Highway, the northern end being located at U.S. Army Camp Bullis.